HenrikHaalandDev/Bedriftsnettverk_VG2/README.md

 ## 2. Before preparation
 - The main task is to create the infrastructure using only virtual machines (VMs).
-The reasoning why I want to start with VMs and not physical machines (PMs) is that VMs are way safer in the way that if something goes sideways, I can just rollback to my last *"checkpoint"* and VMs are supposed to also be better for the goal achievement *(måloppnåelsen)*.
-On pysical machines it is way harder to revert back before I did the change, sometimes it's not even possible to revert back from a big change.
+The reasoning behind starting with VMs rather than physical machines (PMs) is that VMs are way safer.
+If something goes sideways, I can just rollback to my last *"checkpoint"* and VMs are supposed to also be better for the goal achievement *(måloppnåelsen)*.
+On physical machines it is way harder to revert back to before I did the change, sometimes it's not even possible to revert back from a big change.